haskell-org/summer-of-haskell/content/ideas/alpaca.md

 A project idea for the Summer of Haskell then could make use of Haskell's advanced type system for formalising the structures underlying such an arts or crafts practice.
 Once formalised, this could be developed into creative user interfaces for making new patterns.

-Such a project would not necessarily require Haskell or other programming skills, if the mentee is happy to develop such skills during the project.
-Perhaps more important would be some expertise in the artform or craft that is to be translated into code.
-One important outcome of the project would be to introduce the mentee to working on free/open source projects at the intersection of art, culture and technology.
+Such a project would not necessarily require Haskell or other programming skills, as long as the mentee is happy to develop such skills during the project.
+Perhaps more important would be expertise in the artform or craft that is to be translated into/explored through code.
+One important outcome of the project would be to introduce the mentee to working collaboratively on free/open source projects at the intersection of art, culture and technology.

-This work would connect closely with other activities around the [Algorithmic Pattern](https://thentrythis.org/projects/alpaca/) research project.
+This work would connect with the [Algorithmic Pattern](https://thentrythis.org/projects/alpaca/) research project that I run.
+I'm also instigator/maintainer of the [TidalCycles](https://tidalcycles.org) free/open source live coding system, which the project could potentially feed into, but this is not a requirement.

 Feel free to [contact me](mailto:alex@slab.org) with questions in advance of submitting your proposal.